kayg04/kayg.org/content/Updates/Virtual Router in Proxmox with the Skullsaints Onyx.md

 #### No IP Address on vmbr0, why?

-Because Proxmox creates a tap interface and two firewall interfaces that handle the VM's network namespacing.
+Because Proxmox creates a tap interface ~~and two firewall interfaces~~ that handle the VM's network namespace.
 For example, here are the additional network interfaces that are created once the VM is started.
 The IPs are assigned by existing router, Mercusys MR90X.

 ```bash
 # ip addr show